cterrier24/REHO_students/docs/sections/1_Overview.rst

 fuels, biomass, biofuels, hydrogen, and district heating and cooling networks.
 This holistic approach ensures a comprehensive representation of the energy landscape.

+**Multi-Actor Interaction:** REHO captures the roles and interactions of diverse stakeholders in energy communities consisting of tenants, landlords, the utility company, and the municipality.
+It allocates costs to each actor and reveals their individual constraints within the community.

 **Open-Source and Interoperability:** REHO is fully open-source, supported by comprehensive documentation.
 It utilizes AMPL for the core optimization model, encompassing objective functions, modeling equations, and constraints (e.g., energy and mass balances, heating cascade).
 Python is employed for efficient data management, boasting the